fatima-tuz-zahra-123/AutoML-Streamlit-Classifier/README.md

 ### Prerequisites

 - Python 3.8+
-- A Google Gemini API Key (configured in `app/app.py` or via environment variables)
+- A Groq API Key (get your free key at https://console.groq.com/keys)
+- Configure your API key in `.streamlit/secrets.toml`

 ### Steps